-(if you live in Mass, sorry, but you’ll need to cough up a bit of sales tax that I’m obliged to collect.
+(if you live in Massachusetts, sorry, but you’ll need to pay a bit of sales tax that I’m obliged to collect.
 It’s the law.)

 And that’s all there is to it.
-You will be taken to a secure Pay Pal Gateway to pay.
+You will go to a secure Pay Pal Gateway to pay.